florianporada/portfolio/src/content/work/turbohaus8000/index.md

   - Sensors
 ---

-Turbohaus8000 is a experimental home automation project which combines different **IoT** sensors and devices around a **core** decision and gateway unit.
+Turbohaus8000 is an experimental home automation project which combines different **IoT** sensors and devices around a **core** decision and gateway unit.
 The purpose of the project is to **research and develop services** that support you in your personal day-to-day tasks.